Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

 \subsection{Systematic uncertainties on efficiency measurement}

 A possible source of systematic bias in the efficiency measurement is the fact that we average the efficiency of all 8 layers.
 Cosmic-rays are incident from above.
 If there are soft particles (i.e. electrons) that can penetrate some but not all of the layers, it is possible that the efficiency is a function of the number of layers penetrated.
-We plot efficiency within the gas volume as a function of the number of layers penetrated in figure \ref{fig:layerEff} (geometric inefficiencies are not a function of layers penetrated).
-Note that we are plotting the tube efficiency and not the layer efficiency.
+We plot the tube efficiency as a function of the number of layers penetrated in figure \ref{fig:layerEff} (geometric inefficiencies are not a function of layers penetrated).
 The constant fit with error bars is also plotted.
 The constant fit has a chi-square per degree of freedom of 0.45, and is not significantly different than the observed data.
-Therefore we do not adopt any systematic uncertainty regarding the efficiency as function of the number of layers penetrated, as if a relationship exists we are not sensitive to it with the current level of statistics.
+Therefore we do not adopt any systematic uncertainty regarding the efficiency as function of the number of layers penetrated.